Wolox/react-bootstrap/README.md

 - `-v` or `--verbose`: Display more information as the bootstrap is running
 - `-l` or `--local`: Run a local version of the bootstrap

-2- Search for `TODO` commented lines and follow the instructions.
-(Search "// TODO")

-3- Add .env file with your API_BASE_URL

 ## Run locally